chaitu236/TermKeyboard/README.md

 You have a linux box connected to a monitor but don't have a physical keyboard to connect to it or don't want to use a physical keyboard.

 ### How to use
 ssh (or telnet or any other fancy protocol) into the linux box on which you want to simulate keyboard events from another computer/phone/tablet/whatever and run this program.
 Whatever you type in the program will be sent to the linux box!
+To quit the program, Type 'Ctrl+a' and 'q'.

 ### How to compile/run
 - Download libtermkey from https://github.com/neovim/libtermkey